What NOT to Wear for Your Orange County Family Photo Session!

 Let's face it.
 Putting together outfits for your family session is a little stressful.

 But it doesn't have to be!
 I want your family photo session experience to be as easy and stress-free as possible.
 So I've put together some tips on what NOT to wear for your session.
 I hope it helps!
-Don't forget to check out my post on what TO wear here!
-(Spoiler Alert: my sessions include wardrobe styling and help!!!)

 1. DO NOT WEAR ATHLETIC OR RUNNING SHOES.